Submission & Scoring of Fish

-CKA uses the Tourney X site to judge fish.
-All participating anglers are required to create Tourney X accounts (the basic account is free).
-Without exception, all anglers must register for tournaments and upload photos on Tourneyx.
-We strongly recommend that anglers practice use of the site and watch the TourneyX tutorial video.
+CKA uses the Fishing Chaos site and app for tournaments.
+All participating anglers are required to create Fishing Chaos accounts (the basic account is free).
+Without exception, all anglers must register for tournaments and upload photos on that site.
+We strongly recommend that anglers practice use of the site and become familiar with CPR fishing.

 Taking and submitting clear, correct photos is essential to the sport of kayak fishing.
 A few general principles to keep in mind are:

 - Always keep the fish’s mouth facing left, dorsal fin up

 - Never cover a fish’s eyes, put your hand under the gill plate, or touch its tail

 - Never put your ID card or any other object ON the fish.

 - Take multiple photos!
 The best photos are the clearest photos.

 - Wet your board: a hot, dry board is more likely to make a fish flop around.